RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/spi_master.rst

 Transactions with Data Not Exceeding 32 Bits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the transaction data size is equal to or less than 32 bits, it will be sub-optimal to allocate a buffer for the data.
 The data can be directly stored in the transaction struct instead.
-For transmitted data, it can be achieved by using the :cpp:member:`spi_transaction_t::tx_data` member and setting the :c:macro:`SPI_TRANS_USE_TXDATA` flag on the transmission.
-For received data, use :cpp:member:`spi_transaction_t::rx_data` and set :c:macro:`SPI_TRANS_USE_RXDATA`.
-In both cases, do not touch the :cpp:member:`spi_transaction_t::tx_buffer` or :cpp:member:`spi_transaction_t::rx_buffer` members, because they use the same memory locations as :cpp:member:`spi_transaction_t::tx_data` and :cpp:member:`spi_transaction_t::rx_data`.
+For transmitted data, it can be achieved by using the :cpp:member:`tx_data` member and setting the :cpp:type:`SPI_TRANS_USE_TXDATA` flag on the transmission.
+For received data, use :cpp:member:`rx_data` and set :cpp:type:`SPI_TRANS_USE_RXDATA`.
+In both cases, do not touch the :cpp:member:`tx_buffer` or :cpp:member:`rx_buffer` members, because they use the same memory locations as :cpp:member:`tx_data` and :cpp:member:`rx_data`.

 Transactions with Integers Other Than ``uint8_t``